 The purpose of measuring outcomes is an important consideration in their design, their relevance, and thus their value.
-In order to optimise the performance of the health system, any framework for measuring outcomes should simultaneously pursue three interdependent objectives, known as the Triple Aim: population health; experience of care; and per capita cost.
-In more recent times, and with greater emphasis on patient-centred care, there has been acceptance that the Triple Aim should be expanded to the Quadruple Aim to include the aim of improving the work life of health care providers as care of the patient requires care of the provider.
+In order to optimise the performance of the health system, any framework for measuring outcomes should simultaneously pursue four interdependent objectives, known as the Quadruple Aim: population health; patient experience of care; per capita cost; and provider experience.16,17.
 In addition to this work, the 10 building blocks of high performing primary care which denote the key elements within the patient-centred medical home may help inform the context of any outcome indicators.

-3. Key Concerns
+2. Key Concerns

 There is an underlying assumption that quality measures positively impact on health outcomes.
-Yet there is no definitive evidence to support this, particularly within the framework of Bodenheimer's Quadruple Aim.^{13,14} The QOF for example cost more than expected, was administratively burdensome adding to increasing work stress for GPs, led to inequities in reward, and did not appear to reduce associated mortality.15
+Yet there is no definitive evidence to support this, particularly within the framework of Bodenheimer's Quadruple Aim.
+The QOF for example cost more